sccic-github/tools/README.md

 <h3>Deobfuscation Tools</h3>
 <p>Deobfuscation tools are used to reverse engineer code that has been intentionally obfuscated in order to conceal its purpose or functionality.
 This category contains links to various deobfuscation tools, including:</p>
 <ul>
   <li><a href="https://icyberchef.com">CyberChef</a> - A powerful web application that can perform many operations, including deobfuscation, decryption, and encoding.
 It provides a graphical interface for building complex data processing pipelines and supports a wide range of formats, making it a useful tool for reverse engineering obfuscated code.</li>
+  <li><a href="https://github.com/mandiant/flare-floss">FLARE Obfuscated String Solver (FLOSS)</a> - A tool developed by FireEye's FLARE team for automatically recovering obfuscated strings from malware and other binary files.
+It uses static analysis techniques to identify and decode obfuscated strings, helping analysts understand the behavior and functionality of malicious code.</li>
 </ul>
 <br><br><br>